brtgio/artgslam_vsc/README.md

 # Artgslam Visualizer

 **Artgslam Visualizer** is a grid map viewer designed for use with the **Artgslam backend**, a sonar-based SLAM system developed for the Adept MobileRobots Amigobot platform.
+Full code documentation can be found here https://brtgio.github.io/artgslam_vsc/html/index.html.

 ### ✨ Features